kathanpatel29/Cricket-Coach-Booking-App/README.md

   - English and Hindi languages available
   - Language detection and persistence
   - Easily extensible for additional languages
+  - Language switcher available in the Navbar for seamless language toggling

 ## Tech Stack